-The Department of Curriculum, Instruction, and Special Education offers the Specialist in Education degree with a major in elementary education or a major in special education.
+The Department of Curriculum, Instruction, and Special Education offers the Specialist in Education degree with a major in:

 All specialist’s degree programs require a minimum of thirty-three (33) graduate semester hours beyond the master’s degree.

 The specialist’s degree program requires admission to a particular program; submission of an approved program of studies; completion of all required coursework; successful completion of the specialist’s comprehensive examination; or completion and defense of an approved thesis or field problem.
 Students must have a 3.0 GPA to graduate.